microsoft/samples-for-ai/examples/tensorflow/README.md

 1. **MNIST**: ([source of the script](https://github.com/tensorflow/models/tree/master/tutorials/image/mnist))

 This is an example for training & evaluating the MNIST network using a feed dictionary.
 MNIST is a popular dataset for handwritten digits recognition.
-It contains 60000 examples as training set and 10000 examkples as test set.
+It contains 60000 examples as training set and 10000 examples as test set.

 For more details, you can see the tensorflow githubs.
 [Tensorflow](https://github.com/tensorflow/tensorflow) and [Tensorflow Model Zoo](https://github.com/tensorflow/models).